mdheller/via3/docs/html-rewriting/04-capability-gap.md

 guesswork and investigation to work out why.
 Which is to say, we honestly don't know what the gap we are missing is yet.

+## GDPR / cookie / privacy prompts have a good and a horrible solution

+Quite a few of our errors relate to popups and interupts asking for various types of permissions.

+The good fix for these is to get cookies working correctly, but this won't fix all sites as some have forms and other mechanisms which end up redirecting you to the wrong site, usually with cookies there to prevent a repeat.

+Of the sites I investigated I found that if you manually capture and inject the right cookies, we can avoid all of these prompts.

+This is a bad solution for a number of reasons:

+ * It probably violates terms of use on the sites
+ * It's legally iffy
+ * It's a maintenance headache (how to we store and update these?)
+ * Re-using tokens across many requests could get us banned

+It could be a tool in the tool box for very stubbon websites.

 ## It's costly to work out if we've made things better or worse

 Currently our only way of working out if we've made all sites (rather than just